fbrowther/Predicting-Credit-Risk-Using-Supervised-Machine-Learning-Models/README.md

 further refinement of the model was carried out using only these three selected features.
 This didnot improve the score of a already well performing model.
 However, this refinement process is important when a model is faced with hundreds of features, many of which do not contribute to the overall performance.

-## Hyperparameter Tuning and comparison between the two models.
+## Hyperparameter Tuning and comparison between the two models (Code in Bonus file)
 ![LR v/s RFC](https://github.com/fbrowther/Supervised_ML_Models-Predicting_Credit_Risk/blob/main/Screenshots/Hyperparameter.png)

 Having recognized there is still room for improvement with Precision, Recall, f1-scores, hyperparameter tuning was carried out using GridSearchCV.
-This improved the Recall
+This improved the Recall and f1-score to near perfect scores.

-If this was a model with an accuracy score lower than 0.99, then there is a high likelihood of this score increasing further, with a preprocessing step such as MinMaxScaler or StandardScaler included.
+If this was a model with an accuracy score much lower than 0.99, then there is a high likelihood of this score also increasing further, with hyperparameter tuning step included.